DeceasedWolf/ece198/README.md

   - Quiet-hours form (`POST /room/{id}/quiet-hours`) that rewrites `room:{id}:cfg` with the supplied wake/sleep pair (night brightness is forced to 0 for patient comfort).
   - Manual override toggle (`POST /room/{id}/override`) that updates the override key with `source=website`.
   - Instant brightness quick actions (`POST /room/{id}/brightness`) that write `room:{id}:desired` and append `cmd:room:{id}` packets for full-on or lights-out testing.
+  - Quiet-hour sound warning card that renders the latest `room:{id}:latest_warning` payload when the receiver detects excessive noise, including timestamp, dB, and whether it happened during quiet hours.
-- `GET /api/rooms/{id}` returns `{ room, schedule, quiet, override }`, which is useful for dashboards or scripts that need the merged defaults the sender will apply.
+- `GET /api/rooms/{id}` returns `{ room, schedule, quiet, override, warning }`, which is useful for dashboards or scripts that need the merged defaults the sender will apply alongside the latest warning snapshot.

 ## Redis Keys and Streams